bazil/web/_posts/2014-04-24-introducing-bazil.md

 modified when, or whether you're looking at the last copy, or whether it's *safe to delete* to free up space on the cramped laptop.

-A network file system will also for you to stay within wifi range.
+A network file system will also require for you to stay within wifi range.
 For travel, you're once again reduced to up *manually copying files around*, and once again lose track of where's the *latest copy* of what file.

   - <i class="fa fa-desktop"></i> <i class="fa fa-meh-o
     text-danger"></i> Desktop use is kinda sorta tolerable: you're never